Tired of dangerous chemicals in your fly repellent? Me too. Want a natural alternative? Cool, I have one.

 To release the herbs’ natural essential oils, you need to crush them slightly, then combine them with boiling water.

-Bring 2 cups of water to a boil – not a rolling boil, however, so reduce the heat just before to gets to that point.
+Bring 2 cups of water to a boil – not a rolling boil, however, so reduce the heat just before it gets to that point.

 Once it’s heated, add your herbs.